-I love to serve this brisket stew recipe over something like this Creamy Gorgonzola Polenta!Or you can serve it over rice, pasta, mashed potatoes, or — my favorite way — with a thick, crusty, slice of roasted garlic bread.
+I love to serve this beef brisket stew recipe over something like this Creamy Gorgonzola Polenta.Or you can serve it over rice, pasta, mashed potatoes, or — my favorite way — with a thick, crusty, slice of roasted garlic bread.

-While this Braised Brisket Stew is a brilliant addition to a Hanukkah or another holiday dinner, it’s also perfect for a super cozy, casual dinner party.
+While this beef brisket stew recipe is a brilliant addition to a Hanukkah or another holiday dinner, it’s also perfect for a super cozy, casual dinner party.
 Or any night!
 This is the type of stew you can make ahead and still wonderful — perhaps even better.
 (You can make it up 4 days ahead of time.)

 Really, any way you serve this, it will be absolutely scrumptious.

 And that’s a promise!

 My mom has been making beef brisket stew for as long as I can remember, and she always wings it.
 And she wings it perfectly!
 After years of interrogating her about her method (well, her method of winging it), I have come up with this scrumptious recipe.

 Can you think of a more pleasant way to spend your weekend?

 This stew recipe is the epitome of what I think of as a comfort food.
 It's warm and cozy with fork-tender meat, and a sauce full of vegetables that have taken on its delicious flavor.

 *Please note that the majority of the prep time is inactive.

 - 1 (2 1/2-pound) beef brisket